NeuroQP Docs

 Training is iterative

-The normal workflow is to label samples, train a model, inspect the results, add better samples, and train again.
+The normal workflow is to label samples, train a model, inspect the output, add targeted samples, and train again.

-The most important quality control is still checking the output visually on real slices.
+The most important quality control is visual review on real slices.